swiftlang/swift-evolution/proposals/0355-regex-syntax-run-time-construction.md

 A regex may be prefixed with a sequence of [global matching options](#pcre-global-matching-options).
 Its contents can be empty or a sequence of alternatives separated by `|`.

 Alternatives are a series of expressions concatenated together.
-The concatentation ends with either a `|` denoting the end of the alternative or a `)` denoting the end of a recursively parsed group.
+The concatenation ends with either a `|` denoting the end of the alternative or a `)` denoting the end of a recursively parsed group.

 Alternation has a lower precedence than concatenation or other operations, so e.g `abc|def` matches against `abc` or `def`.